 – Modern home styles almost always include large windows and walls of glass to highlight the beauty of nature.
 This means you’ll want to contemplate your home’s site orientation for capturing the best view(s) of your property.
 It’s possible that site orientation is the most important consideration for this style of home for this very reason: views.

-– If you build in a neighborhood where houses are close together, consider ways in which you can landscape to add privacy, whether by adding hedges, walls, or fences.
+– If you build in a neighborhood where houses are close together, consider ways in which you can landscape to add privacy; ideas include, adding hedges, walls, or fences.

 – It’s also a good idea to consider your climate before finalizing a design.
-Riverbend modern homes are designed with energy efficiency in mind, but a flat roof may not be ideal in areas that receive heavy snow.
-Likewise, many modern homes are designed with retro carports, but your climate may dictate the need for an enclosed garage instead.
+Riverbend designs modern homes with energy efficiency in mind.
+However, a flat roof may not be ideal in areas that receive heavy snow.
+Likewise, many a modern home design includes a retro carport.
+But, your climate may instead dictate the need for an enclosed garage space.

 Make your mid-century modern a masterpiece.
 At Riverbend Timber Framing, we have been incorporating custom styles and creative design aspects into luxury timber frame homes since 1979.
 Along with strength and durability, the ability to add character and architectural detail to any home is what makes timber framing so attractive to many of our customers.
-The Moderns™ by Riverbend incorporates some of the most forward-thinking principles of modern design and combines them with the classic sophistication of a timber frame home providing owners with the best of both worlds.
+The Moderns™ by Riverbend incorporates some of the most forward-thinking principles of modern design.
+It then combines them with the classic sophistication of a timber frame home, providing owners with the best of both worlds.
 See the floor plans for The Moderns™ by Riverbend here.
 Interested in downloading or ordering our brochure?
 Go here.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us